Location: Grand Junction, Colorado

 Federal Circuit: 10th Circuit

-Colorado Mesa University has been given the speech code rating Yellow.
-Yellow light colleges and universities are those institutions with at least one ambiguous policy that too easily encourages administrative abuse and arbitrary application.
+Colorado Mesa University has been given the speech code rating Red.
+A red light university has at least one policy that both clearly and substantially restricts freedom of speech.
 Read more here.

 * Racial, ethnic, or other slurs